dgraph-io/dgraph4j/README.md

 ## Intro
 This library supports two styles of clients, the synchronous client `DgraphClient` and the async client `DgraphAsyncClient`.
 A `DgraphClient` or `DgraphAsyncClient` can be initialised by passing it a list of `DgraphBlockingStub` clients.
-Connecting to multiple Dgraph servers in the same cluster allows for better distribution of workload.
+The `anyClient()` API can randomly pick a stub, which can then be used for GRPC operations.
 In the next section, we will explain how to create a synchronous client and use it to mutate or query dgraph.
 For the async client, more details can be found in the [Using the Asynchronous Client](#using-the-asynchronous-client) section.

 ## Using the Synchronous Client